RetroPinUpgrade/Trident2020/README.md

 ## Trident 2020

 Note: This code no longer has a dependency on BallySternOS files (they're included here).
+Note 2: This is an older (unsupported) version of Trident 2020, kept here only because it's the last version of Trident2020 that's still small enough to run on the Nano (for Rev 1 & 2 boards).

 ### To use this code
 * Download the zip file (Code > Download ZIP) or clone the repository to your hard drive.